abstractmachine/head-media-design-oculus/04_hello-world/readme.md

 ![Unity Heirarchy Forest](unity-heirarchy-forest.png)

 ### ProBuilder
-Once you get tired of these simplistic shapes, but still want to quickly build out the basic shapes of your world, you can activate the `ProBuilder` tool that is build directly into the `Unity Editor`.
+Once you get tired of these simplistic shapes, but still want to quickly build out the basic shapes of your world, you can activate the `ProBuilder` tool that is built directly into the `Unity Editor`.
 This tool is both simple and extremely powerful, and most importantly fast.
 When the *costs* to building 3D shapes are low, you don't really hesitate to try new and weird things, tear them all down, and then rebuild them differently in a completely other direction.
 For this reason, `ProBuilder` is also a great tool for students who are just getting started with 3D modelling and are not yet familiar with the logic of thinking in 3D.

 (youtube: TYAYFfXg6tg)